grscheller/scheller-linux-archive/notes/pythonNotes.md

     - had to be backward compatible to C
       - hence syntax very inflexible
       - Dennis Richie said
-        - if he did C over again declarations would be pA nice shorthand: is the generic type used only as a method argument type for your class?
-If so, probably contravariant.
-Is it used only as a method return type for your class?
-If so, probably covariant.
-Is it used as an attribute type for your class, and those attributes are immutable?
-If so, probably covariant.
-In all other cases, probably invariant.ostfix
+        - if he did C over again declarations would be postfix
       - Bjarne Stroustrup said
         - "I consider the C declarator syntax an experiment that failed."
     - in early days C++ implemented as a pre-compiler to C